Civil Rights in the Criminal Legal System Clinic

 Fieldwork

-Students in the clinic work in pairs on fieldwork projects, which include litigation and other forms of legal advocacy.
+Students in the clinic work on fieldwork projects, which include litigation and other forms of legal advocacy.
 Students are responsible for leading all work on their projects.
 This may include a wide range of tasks, such as drafting pleadings or briefs, interviewing clients, conducting legal research, devising legal strategy, negotiating with opposing counsel, and appearing at oral argument.
 Examples of recent cases and projects include:

 Seminar